Document Upload Guide

 - Requests for additional items may be added if submitted documents are insufficient or illegible.

 Institutional requirements, such as transcripts, will be enabled in your checklist after the Office of Admissions has surveyed your application information in order to request only the necessary documents based on your profile.
-A brief notification will be emailed within a week of application submission once these have been made available, however, you may monitor your status to see when these are added.
-Guidelines for the submission of Institutional Requirements follow:
+A brief notification will be emailed within a week of application submission, though typically sooner, once these have been made available, however, you may monitor your status to see when these are added.

-Non-degree applicants are asked to upload a proof of degree, which may be a transcript on which the award of a degree is indicated or a copy of a degree certificate/diploma.
+Refer to the Admission Requirements pages for guidelines on acceptable uploaded credentials.
+Note that we do not accept web academic histories or degree audit reports obtained through student portals for application review purposes.Graduate non-degree applicants are asked to upload only a proof of degree, which may be a copy of a transcript on which the award of a degree is indicated or a copy of the degree certificate/diploma.

 - TOEFL scores must be submitted to UIC officially through ETS.
 If you indicated intent to submit IELTS scores or a waiver letter based on employment in the online application, links to upload those items will be added to your checklist.
 (See English Competency requirements)